Table of Contents

 Benzoyl peroxide is used commonly in over the counter acne treatments, but higher percentages of this ingredient can result in dryness, peeling, and other skin irritation.
 Depending on acne severity, Benzoyl Peroxide is used in varied concentrations: 2.5%, 5%, and 10%.
 It’s not recommended that Benzoyl Peroxide be used in conjunction with acne medication to avoid excessive dryness.

 In most cases of mild acne, it’s important to wash affected areas of the skin twice daily with products like BioClarity.
 Our naturally-based skin care products harness the power of Floralux, a unique, revolutionary formula made up of naturally-derived Chlorophyll and copper.
 Our three-step process is designed to treat acne by utilizing natural ingredients such as chamomile, cucumber, green tea, and oat kernel extract to help soothe the skin of irritation and dryness.
-These ingredients result in safer, more effective acne treatment, allowing the skin to heal and regenerate from acne lesions without the worry of harmful side effects many chemical treatments can render on the skin.
+These ingredients result in safer, more effective acne treatment and acne medication, allowing the skin to heal and regenerate from acne lesions without the worry of harmful side effects many chemical treatments can render on the skin.

 As moderate acne and severe acne cases are harder to control and treat than mild acne, over-the-counter medications may not be as effective and prescriptions may be required.